Topping1/BM25-PDF-Search/README.md

 ---

+## News

+- Windows and Linux binaries are available now!
+Please see the Releases section.

+---

 ## Features
 - Extracts text from PDFs and saves them as JSON files.
 - Supports embedding generation for enhanced search capabilities.